-Variables were derived either from the HC survey questionnaire itself, the MPC data collection instrument or from the CAPI.
-The source of each variable is identified in Section D, entitled, "Variable - Source Crosswalk".
-Sources for each variable are indicated in one of four ways:
+Variables on this file were derived from the HC questionnaire itself, the MPC data collection instrument, derived from CAPI, or assigned in sampling.
+The source of each variable is identified in Section D "Variable - Source Crosswalk" in one of four ways:

-1) variables which are derived from CAPI or assigned in sampling are so indicated;

-- 2) variables which come from one or more specific questions have those numbers and the questionnaire section indicated in the "Source" column; - 3) EV- Event Roster section - 4) FF- Flat Fee section - 5) CP- Charge Payment section - 6) variables constructed from multiple questions using complex algorithms are labeled "Constructed" in the "Source" column; and - 7) variables which have been imputed are so indicated.
+- 1) Variables derived from CAPI or assigned in sampling are so indicated as "CAPI derived" or "Assigned in sampling," respectively; - Variables which come from one or more specific questions have those questionnaire sections and question numbers indicated in the "Source" column; - FF- Flat Fee section - CP- Charge Payment section - OP Outpatient Section - 3) Variables constructed from multiple questions using complex algorithms are labeled "Constructed" in the "Source" column; and - 4) Variables which have been imputed are so indicated.

-2.4.2 Expenditure and Sources of Payment Variables
+2.4.2 Expenditure and Source of Payment Variables